← Back to UPPS Overview

 Where appropriate, disclosures may be integrated into digital product passports.

-Environmental disclosures should be presented in a way that allows users to understand both absolute impacts and relative performance.
+Environmental disclosures shall be presented in a way that allows users to understand both absolute impacts and relative performance.

 7